AndersDeath/diary2/000-current.md

 # 02 December - Friday - Gündoğan - Turgutreis - 64 day of immigration

 It's really cool that we got new jaket for Ksusha today.
 The thing we had going to Turgutreis for it.
 But this is no a problem.
 The problem is absence of jaket.
+The Turgutreis bus was filled by young studenst of local Gundogan school.
+Surprisingy the behaived well.